 5. Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach.

-6. Use technology, including the Internet, to produce and publish writing and to interact and collaborate with others.
+6. Use technology to produce and publish writing and to interact and collaborate with others.

 Research to Build and Present Knowledge

-7. Conduct short as well as more sustained research projects based on focused questions, demonstrating understanding of the subject under investigation.
+7. Conduct research based on focused questions, demonstrating understanding of the subject under investigation.

 8. Gather relevant information from multiple print and digital sources, assess the credibility and accuracy of each source, and integrate the information while avoiding plagiarism.

-9. Draw evidence from literary or informational texts to support analysis, reflection, and research.
+9. Draw evidence from literary or informational texts to support analysis, interpretation, reflection, and research.

 Range of Writing

-10. Write routinely over extended time frames (time for research, reflection, and revision) and shorter time frames (a single sitting or a day or two) for a range of tasks, purposes, and audiences.
+10. Write routinely in a variety of genres over extended time frames (time for research, reflection, and revision) and shorter time frames (a single sitting or a day or two) for a range of tasks, purposes, and audiences.

-‡ These broad types of writing include many subgenres.
-See

-for definitions of key writing types.

 Writing Standards Pre-K–5 [W]

-The following standards for pre-k–5 offer a focus for instruction each year to help ensure that students gain adequate mastery of a range of skills and applications.
+The following standards for pre-K–5 offer a focus for instruction each year to help ensure that students gain adequate mastery of a range of skills and applications.
 Each year in their writing, students should demonstrate increasing sophistication in all aspects of language use, from vocabulary and syntax to the development and organization of ideas, and they should address increasingly demanding content and sources.
 Students advancing through the grades are expected to meet each year’s grade-specific standards and retain or further develop skills and understandings mastered in preceding grades.
-The expected growth in student writing ability is reflected both in the standards themselves and in the collection of annotated student writing samples in .
+The expected growth in student writing ability is reflected both in the standards themselves and in the collections of annotated student writing samples in Appendix C of the Common Core State Standards and the Massachusetts Writing Standards in Action Project.